Djaambi

-Djaambi were an urban rock band formed in 1989 by Richard Frankland (ex-Interaction) on lead vocals and saxophone, with both Aboriginal and white members.
+Djaambi were an Australian urban rock band formed in 1989 by Richard Frankland (ex-Interaction) on lead vocals and saxophone, with both Aboriginal and white members.
 Initially a ten-piece, they had a variable line-up and sometimes had 15 performers.
 The word, djaambi, is "brother" in an Aboriginal language.
 The group released a self-titled album in 1990 and supported Prince on his Australian Tour in 1992.

 Djaambi were the subject of a documentary, Beating About the Bush (Titus Films, 1993), which followed their travels from Alice Springs, through Aboriginal communities, to Darwin.
 It was co-produced and co-directed by Nicholas Adler and Caroline Sherwood.
 According to The Canberra Times staff reporters, "It was obvious that most of the band members, particularly the more vocal Aboriginal ones, did not want the film crew there.
 It was a wonder they allowed the crew in the first place, considering the distrust of them...
 Franklin was virtually the only person who was happy with the filming."
 Frankland, who was also a film maker, had the group provide music for three of his films.